dinglebarrybonds

 From any trade detail panel, click the replay button to open Sierra Chart at the exact date and time of the trade entry, with fill markers showing your entry and exit points.
 Review the price action around your trade without manually scrolling through charts.

-A global toggle switches the entire journal between two display modes:
+A "SWITCH TO R" / "SWITCH TO $" toggle button switches the entire journal between two display modes:

-The toggle applies everywhere simultaneously — dashboard KPIs, equity curve axis, trade table columns, session stats, and Monte Carlo projections.
+The toggle applies everywhere simultaneously — dashboard KPIs, equity curve axis, trade table columns, session stats, Monte Carlo projections, and Gallery cards.

 | Standard | Micro | Tick Size | Tick Value |